Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Numerical Results and Discussion

+Logarithmic normalization is applied to ensure meaningful comparison when costs between the distributed and centralized algorithms differ significantly.
+Accordingly, Fig.~\ref{fig:LPEI} plots the CDF of the relative LPEI, defined as the ratio between the LPEI of the proposed distributed PFBWD algorithm and that of the centralized one.
+As observed, the relative LPEI remains consistently greater than one across all network realizations, indicating that the proposed distributed PFBWD algorithm is uniformly more efficient than the centralized solution.
+These results confirm that, despite a modest reduction in SE and PF performance, the proposed distributed PFBWD algorithm achieves higher overall efficiency by substantially reducing computational complexity and signaling overhead, making it a scalable and practical solution for large-scale HAPS-empowered vHetNets.

-Furthermore, Fig.~\ref{fig:SEvsNumUE}, illustrates the performance gap between the centralized and distributed PFBWD algorithms with increasing number of UEs.
+Furthermore, Fig.~\ref{fig:SEvsNumUE} illustrates the performance gap between the centralized and distributed PFBWD algorithms with an increasing number of UEs.
 Specifically, Figs.~\ref{fig:SEvsNumUE:a} and ~\ref{fig:SEvsNumUE:b} plot the average SE per UE and the average PF objective function value, respectively, in a HAPS-empowered vHetNet consisting of $4$ MBSs and $1$ HAPS.
 As the number of UEs grows, the average SE per UE decreases mainly due to two reasons: i) the available resources are shared among more UEs and ii) the increased interference.
 Additionally, the performance gap between the centralized and distributed algorithms slightly widens with increasing UEs.
 This is because the amount of missing information at each BS in the distributed approach grows, leading to a minor decline in performance.
 Importantly, this minor decrease in performance comes with significant gains in algorithmic complexity and reduced signaling overhead among BSs.
-Table~\ref{tab:table2} summarizes the computational complexity and signaling overhead requirements for both algorithms when serving $16$ UEs, considering $4 \times 4$ and $8 \times 8$ antenna arrays at MBSs and HAPS, respectively.
-The proposed PFBWD Algorithm~\ref{alg:alg_Distributed_Proposed} offers much lower complexity and substantially less data exchange, resulting in a significant reduction in signaling overhead.

 To further examine the impact of vHetNet architecture and HAPS capabilities on network performance, Fig.~\ref{fig:vHetNetvsTerrestrial} compares the performance of the HAPS-empowered vHetNet and the standalone terrestrial network serving $16$ UEs, under the proposed PFBWD algorithm.
 First, it can be observed that increasing the number of MBSs in both vHetNet and standalone terrestrial networks improves the average SE per UE, primarily due to the availability of more resources, including a higher number of antenna elements.
 Second, integrating HAPS into the terrestrial network architecture yields a noticeable enhancement in the average SE per UE.
 Specifically, for all values of $B$, integrating the terrestrial network with one HAPS, resulting in a total of $(B+1)$ BSs, consistently leads to improved SE for UEs.
 Furthermore, it can be observed that to match the performance of the $(4+1)$ vHetNet configuration ($4$ MBSs and $1$ HAPS), the standalone terrestrial network requires a total of $12$ MBSs.
 In other words, the vHetNet with $4$ MBSs and $1$ HAPS achieves the same average SE per UE as a standalone terrestrial network comprising $12$ MBSs, clearly demonstrating the efficiency of integrating HAPS.
 Importantly, these results also highlight the scalability of the proposed distributed algorithm, which can efficiently solve the beamforming design problem even for large numbers of MBSs in the network.